This plant-based food company is capitalizing on global megatrends; but is it a fad, or should investors buy Tattooed Chef stock today?

-Tattooed Chef is a small-cap company with a valuation of roughly $1.5 billion, increasing the likelihood of volatility
+Tattooed Chef is a small-cap company with a valuation of roughly $1.68 billion, increasing the likelihood of volatility.

-The nature of the food business means that the margins are low, and in 2020 its gross margins were 15.9%, which could compress if larger players were to enter this market in a meaningful way.
+The nature of the food business means that the margins are low.
+During the company’s Q1 earnings report, Tattooed Chef said that gross margin was down 2% YoY while their net income of $5.9 million turned into a net loss of $7.9 million.
+These figures could compress further if larger players were to enter this market in a meaningful way.
 Whether consumers will be willing to pay a premium for Tattooed Chef products to maintain these margins is unknown.

 In fiscal 2020 its three largest customers accounted for approximately 88% of total revenue, decreasing from 95% in 2019.
 This customer concentration is a concern as if it were to lose one of these, it would significantly impact revenue.